 Through Baptism, we welcome people of all ages into the family of Christ’s Church.

-We baptize children on Sunday mornings at either our 09.45am or 11.15am services, though not during the seasons of Advent (the four weeks before Christmas) or Lent (the six weeks before Easter).
+We baptise children on Sunday mornings at either our 09.45am or 11.15am services, though not during the seasons of Advent (the four weeks before Christmas) or Lent (the six weeks before Easter).

-At St Peter's it is our practice to offer Confirmation to children in Year 5, aged 9 or 10, and we have a preparation course in the early part of each year, and a Confirmation Service around Easter.
+At St Peter's it is our practice to offer Confirmation to children in Year 5, aged 9 or 10, and we have a preparation course in the early part of each year with a Confirmation Service around Easter.
 Teenagers who have not been confirmed already are encouraged too, and special arrangements are made as appropriate.

 The Church of England website has more information about Confirmation.
 Please contact Revd Julie if you would like to consider Baptism or Confirmation

 We welcome couples who wish to be married in the Church of England.
 In order to be married at St Peter’s, or any Anglican church, you must meet certain criteria.
 You can marry in a Church of England church if you can show that:

 one of you lives in the parish, or

 has at any time lived in the parish for at least 6 months, or

 was prepared for confirmation in the parish, or

 has at any time regularly gone to normal church services in the parish church for a period of at least 6 months, or